gerhynes/aws-notes/certified-cloud-practitioner/README.md

 It's good for delayed tasks such as queueing up emails.

-Comparable third-party sercvices are RabbitMQ and Sidekiq.
+Comparable third-party services are RabbitMQ and Sidekiq.

 ### SNS vs SES vs PinPoint vs Workmail
 All these services send emails.